jhspetersson/q2048/README.md

  Q2048
 =========================

+Remake of famous [2048](https://gabrielecirulli.github.io/2048/) game.
+Please check it before playing this mod if you are unfamiliar with the game concept.

-Remake of 2048 game.
-Uses Quake engine.
-Tested (primarly) on DarkPlaces and QuakeSpasm.
+Mod tested (primarly) on DarkPlaces and QuakeSpasm.

 Use arrow keys for movement, R to restart a game, Q to center a player.